Olliekse/web-larek-frontend/README_en.md

 }
 ```

+Key features:

+- Pattern matching with RegExp for event names
+- Wildcard event listening with '\*'
+- Type-safe event data handling
+- Event context support in triggers

 ##### Component

 Abstract base class for all UI components in the application.
-Provides common functionality for rendering and event handling.
+Provides common functionality for rendering and event handling with robust type safety and error checking.

 ```typescript
 export abstract class Component<T> {